cmartin81/decorator-wrap/README.md

 With it you can easily make:
 * logger functions
-* edit the inputparameters to a method
+* edit the input parameters to a method
 * edit the output from a method
 * do something extra with the result (ie write to file)
 * skip calling the method